kurapica/IGAS/Loop/README.md

 So, you can see, the system would do the arguments validation for the method, since the lua is dynamic type language, this is not recommend.

-The `__Arguments__` is very powerful for the constructor part, when talking about *Init the object with a table*, no values should be passed to the constructor, but with the `__Arguments__`, some special vars in the init table should be take to the constructor:
+The `__Arguments__` is very powerful for the constructor part, when talking about *Init the object with a table*, no values should be passed to the constructor, but with the `__Arguments__`, some special variables in the init table should be take to the constructor:

 	Module "E" ""